diku-dk/img-util-fs/README.md

 The library API is available in the file [img_util.fsi](img_util.fsi).

-## Example compilation and use of the library
+## Compilation and use using `make` on macOS

-To compile and run an example program without using `make`, see the section titled "Compilation without using make" below.
-Before you start, be sure that you have the mono-mdk framework installed.
-On macOS, mono-mdk can be installed as follows, using `brew`:
+To compile and run an example program without using `make`, see the below sections titled ''Compilation and use on macOS and Linux'' and ''Compilation and use on Windows 10''.

+Under macOS, make sure you have the `mono-mdk` version of Mono installed:

     $ brew install mono-mdk